 You are there to learn, and you may forget a few things that were discussed.
 Have something handy to take notes on.

 There is a right and wrong time to ask doctors questions when shadowing.
-Do not ask questions in front of patients or while the doctor is with a patient.
+Don’t ask questions in front of patients or while the doctor is with a patient.
 This comes off as disrespectful and unprofessional.

-Ask questions in between patients or when the doctors ask you if you have questions.
+Ask questions in between patients or when the doctor asks you if you have questions.
 Be mindful of the time and place.
-There is no rush to have your questions answered, so know when it is appropriate to do so.
+There’s no rush to have your questions answered, so know when it’s appropriate.

-Remember, you are not the doctor.
-You are shadowing to get an idea of a physician's day-to-day life and determine whether that area of medicine is right for you.
+Remember, you’re not the doctor.
+You’re shadowing to get an idea of a physician's day-to-day life and determine whether that area of medicine is right for you.

-You are meant to observe and only observe.
-You should not chime in and give your own prognosis of patients or assist the doctor (unless asked).
-You are there to watch and learn.
+If you’re wondering what to do while shadowing a doctor, the answer is simple: you’re meant to observe and only observe.
+You shouldn’t chime in and give your own prognosis of patients or assist the doctor (unless asked).
+You’re there to watch and learn.

-When shadowing a doctor, you will interact with an array of patients and be introduced to them.
+When shadowing a doctor, you will interact with many patients and be introduced to them.
 Sometimes, students are left alone for a few minutes with a patient, or they may ask questions about their experience or schooling.

-Also, some patients may not want a student present in the room, so the doctor may ask you to step out of the room.
-Do not take this personally.
+Some patients may not want a student in the room, so the doctor may ask you to step out.
+Don’t take this personally.
 Be friendly, respectful, and mindful of doctor-patient relationships.

-Doctors do not have to allow you to shadow them.
-Therefore, it is a nice gesture of appreciation to send a thank-you letter for your shadowing experience.
+Doctors don’t have to allow you to shadow them.
+Therefore, it’s a nice gesture of appreciation to send a thank-you letter for your shadowing experience.

 Let’s take a look at several medical shadowing questions and answers.

 Yes, medical shadowing does count as clinical experience, but it should not be the only experience you pursue.
-You should also be involved in other extracurricular activities, but include medical shadowing in your arsenal.
+You should also be involved in other extracurricular activities.

 If work or school makes it difficult for you to shadow, find a doctor who allows you to follow them virtually.
-It is a similar experience to that of in-person shadowing.
+It’s a similar experience to that of in-person shadowing.

 As previously mentioned, regardless of whether shadowing is required, it’s an experience you won’t want to miss.

 That is contingent upon how much time you spend with them.
-If you have only shadowed the doctor once or twice, then do not ask them for a recommendation letter.
-Shadowing a doctor for a few days does not give them the basis of who you are as a person.
+If you have only shadowed the doctor once or twice, don’t ask them for a recommendation letter.
+Shadowing a doctor for a few days does not give them the basis of who you are.

-However, if you have regularly shadowed a doctor for months on end, they better understand who you are and can provide a great letter of recommendation.
+However, if you have regularly shadowed a doctor for months, they better understand who you are and can provide a great letter of recommendation.

 There are many benefits to shadowing as a pre-med student.
-Students have a higher chance of getting into medical school if they demonstrate some shadowing experience.
+Students have a higher chance of getting into medical school if they have some shadowing experience.

-Shadowing also gives you a better idea of what to expect when becoming a doctor and the area in which you wish to specialize.
+The goals of shadowing a doctor are to give you insight into the field and a potential specialty.
 It demonstrates your commitment to a career in medicine, which the admissions committees want to see in candidates.

 Medical shadowing takes time and commitment.
-You spend hours researching and reaching out to doctors in hopes they will allow you to observe them.
+You spend hours researching and reaching out to doctors in hopes they’ll allow you to observe them.

 However, your dedication to shadowing emphasizes your passion for medicine — a quality medical schools love to see in applicants.
-With this guide, you will effectively obtain shadowing experience that will prove beneficial to you in the medical field.
+With this guide, you’ll effectively obtain shadowing experience that will benefit you in the medical field.